viorel-anghel/alert-component-etcd-is-unhealthy/README.md

 Some online searches later, the general opinion was the etcd database is corrupt, probably by an unclean restart/shutdown and the etcd node must be recreated.
 It will start empty and will sync the database from the other nodes.

-Yeey, that's seems simple and it is also confirmed by the official Rancher documentation at https://rancher.com/docs/rancher/v2.5/en/troubleshooting/kubernetes-components/etcd/#replacing-unhealthy-etcd-nodes where we find this:
+Yeey, that seems simple and it is also confirmed by the official Rancher documentation at https://rancher.com/docs/rancher/v2.5/en/troubleshooting/kubernetes-components/etcd/#replacing-unhealthy-etcd-nodes where we find this: